-PHASE I (OR BASIC OFFICER TRAINING COURSE)
+BASIC OFFICER TRAINING (BOT)

-Phase I training is common for all cadets and is taken in two parts.
-The first part is done during a seven-week period just prior to the commencement of the First Year academic term.
-The second part includes further military training conducted during the academic year as well as a two-week training period which takes place prior to the cadet attending second language training.
-The aim of the Basic Officer Training Course (BOTC) is to develop in the officer cadets essential officer-like qualities and to provide an introduction to those common military subjects essential to the employment of all officers in the Forces.
-During BOTC training, cadets receive instruction in weapons, map using, leadership theory and exercise, first aid, general service knowledge, military writing and second language training which occurs during the summer following First Year.
+This training is common for all cadets and is taken in two parts.
+The first part, the Initial Assessment Period (IAP), is done during a seven-week period prior to the start of the First Year academic term.
+The second part, the Basic officer Training Programme (BOTP), includes further military training conducted during the academic year.
+The aim of Basic Officer Training is to develop in the officer cadets essential officer-like qualities and to provide an introduction to those common military subjects essential to the employment of all officers in the Forces.
+During BOT, cadets receive instruction in weapons, map using, leadership theory and exercise, first aid, general service knowledge, and military writing.